Poojavpatel/Tech-stack/Node/README.md

   // 'C:\\'
   process.exit()
   ```

----
+### Local objects

-### Default Scope in Node js is LOCAL
+> Default Scope in Node js is LOCAL

 * In the browser's JavaScript, variables declared without var keyword become global.
 In Node.js, everything becomes local by default
 * In a browser, global scope is the window object.
 In Node.js, global object represents the global scope.
     To add something in global scope, you need to export it using export or module.export.
 The same way, import modules/object using require() function to access it from the global scope.
----
-### Buffer
-  * Node.js includes an additional data type called Buffer (not available in browser's JavaScript).
-Buffer is mainly used to store binary data, while reading from a file or receiving packets over the network.
----
-### RELP in NodeJs
-  The Node.js **Read-Eval-Print-Loop (REPL)** is an interactive shell that processes Node. js expressions.
-The shell reads JavaScript code the user enters, evaluates the result of interpreting the line of code, prints the result to the user, and loops until the user signals to quit.
-  Node comes bundled with a REPL environment.
-It performs the following tasks −
-  * Read − Reads user's input, parses the input into JavaScript data-structure, and stores in memory.
-  * Eval − Takes and evaluates the data structure.
-  * Print − Prints the result.
-  * Loop − Loops the above command until the user presses ctrl-c twice.
-  The REPL feature of Node is very useful in experimenting with Node.js codes and to debug JavaScript codes

-**Underscore(_) is a special variable in node which stores the result of last expression evaluation**.
-It can be used to access result of last command execution — similar to $? in bash

 ---
 ### Asynchronous vs Non-blocking